-Distinctive Boab Trees occur throughout the park but are particularly striking in the limestone landscapes that can only be reached by four-wheel drive vehicles.
-The western section of the park extends from the sub tropical zone in the north to the semi-arid zone in the south.
+Distinctive Boab trees occur throughout the Park but are particularly striking in the limestone landscapes that can only be reached by 4WD vehicles.
+The western section of the Park extends from the sub tropical zone in the north to the semi-arid zone in the south.

-Bullita Homestead is the most southern point that two-wheel drive vehicles can venture (high clearance recommended) and includes a historic homestead and stockyards where you can find out more about the park’s nature, culture and history.
-Gregory’s Tree is another historic site that is two-wheel drive accessible.
-A network of remote four-wheel drive tracks for those who are well-equipped and well prepared is open usually during May to November.
-Call before you travel for up to date information.
+Bullita Homestead is the most southern point that 2WD vehicles can venture (high clearance only) and includes a historic homestead and stockyards where you can find out more about the Park’s pastoral history.
+Gregory’s Tree is another cultural / historic site that is 2WD accessible.
+A network of remote 4WD tracks for those who are well-equipped and well prepared is open usually during May to November.
+Check road conditions before you visit.

-There also numerours opportunities for fishing and camping in the Park.
+There are numerous opportunities for fishing and camping in the Park.

 ActivitiesBirdwatching Camping Fishing Four Wheel Driving Hiking Scenic Drives Walks